 TCP’s reliable nature ensures minimal packet loss but may introduce latency due to the acknowledgment mechanism.
 This can result in occasional delays or lags during calls, which can prove to be frustrating for users engaged in real-time conversations.

 UDP’s speed and efficiency make it an attractive choice for VoIP.
-It transmits voice data rapidly, minimizing delays and ensuring a smooth conversation flow.
+It transmits voice data rapidly, minimizing delays and ensuring a smooth flow of conversation.
 However, due to its connectionless nature, UDP may occasionally lose packets or deliver them out of order.
-While these issues are often unnoticeable in short conversations, they can become more apparent in longer calls or critical business scenarios.
+While these issues are often unnoticeable in short conversations, they can become more apparent in longer calls or important business scenarios.

 TCP vs. UDP is a hard decision to make.
 Whatever you decide should align with your business’s specific needs.
 For large call centers handling a high volume of simultaneous calls, TCP’s reliability becomes vital.
 The minimal packet loss and ordered delivery ensure high call quality and customer satisfaction.
 While latency may be a concern, call centers can optimize their network infrastructure to mitigate this issue.